 - A review of the literature that confirms that the gap exists and that the proposed research method is suitable and can lead to interesting scientific insights.
 The literature review can be performed using any technique spanning from an enumeration of related work at the one extreme, and a systematic literature study at the other.

 The work for this phase will not be graded but only marked as "Voldaan" (pass).
-Phase 1 is finalized with a presentation in the MBI colloquium (first presentation), which describes the context of the thesis, research questions, envisaged method and artifact(s), and the findings from the literature.
-The grading of the first part should consider the following factors: project's context, research approach and presentation.
-The first supervisor is in charge of communicaing the results to the graduate school of natural sciences.
-The form from GSNS shall be used by the supervisors to give formative feedback to the student.
-Both superpvisors have to agree on the judgment.
+Phase 1 is finalized with a presentation in the MBI colloquium, which describes the context of the thesis, research questions, envisaged method and artifact(s), and the findings from the literature.
+The evaluation of the first part should consider the following factors: project's context, research approach and presentation.
+The first supervisor will handle the grading through Osiris.

-Time constraints.
+Delays.
 Part 1 should be finalized within 3 months since the beginning of the project.
-It is possible to finalize earlier, but not earlier than 2 months since the project inception.
-When this part is ranked as not satisfactory, a retake project proposal should be handed within three weeks.
+When this part is ranked as not satisfactory, a retake project proposal should be handed in.
+For details, see the protocol delay at the end of this page.

 - Conduct sound scientific research according to a predefined plan,